Silverbeet or chard is a leaf green also grown for its stalks.

 All there is to know about silverbeet

-Silverbeet belongs to the same family as red beets, and is much appreciated for its leaves and stalks which are very interesting from a culinary point of view.
+Silverbeet belongs to the same family as red beet, and is much appreciated for its leaves and stalks which are very interesting from a culinary point of view.

 It is eaten both cooked or raw, just like spinach, but it is generally found to be sweeter.